Think about it.

 Which, of course, the Native Americans did as well.

-After that, the Chinese and Japanese discovered the beauty of silk fibers spun as thread.
+After that, China and Japan discovered the beauty of silk fibers spun as thread and proceeded to transform them into cloth.

-Production of thread shifted from cottages to factories with high-speed machines.
+Production of thread moved from cottage handiwork to factories equipped with high-speed machines.

 Just like so many other things taken from the hands of their maker.